wp-plugins/el-gallery/readme.txt

 There you will be able to modify the duration of each slide as well as a few other functions:

-* EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line. * You may wish to disable the links on a gallery’s images. * If you have installed the WP Mobile Detect plugin, don’t forget to activate the corresponding option so images may display in a lighter format when on mobile devices.
+* EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line.
+* You may wish to disable the links on a gallery’s images.
+* If you have installed the WP Mobile Detect plugin, don’t forget to activate the corresponding option so images may display in a lighter format when on mobile devices.

 == Installation ==

 1. Download the plugin.
 2. Simply go under the the *Plugins* menu in WordPress, then click on Add new and select the plugin's .zip file
-3. Alternatively you can upload the 'el-gallery' folder to the */wp-content/plugins/* directory.
+3. Alternatively you can upload the *el-gallery* folder to the */wp-content/plugins/* directory.
 4. Finally, activate the plugin through the 'Plugins' menu in WordPress.

 Your gallery shortcodes will automatically be updated to EL-Galleries !